One stack of new books and one stack of vintage books in black and white behind yellow blog banner.

 3. We don’t take books that directly compete with each other.

-We can’t make smart decisions or a thoughtful proposal for your book if we haven’t read it.
-Ask the other companies you’re talking to if they read the book and if not, ask how they build their plan.
+We can’t make smart decisions or a thoughtful proposal for your book if we haven’t read your book.
+Ask the other companies you’re talking to if they read the book and if not, ask how they build their plan without knowing what your book is about.

 At Page One you are hiring a team of professionals.
 All of our campaigns have a strategy lead (me), a lead publicist and if we’re doing marketing, a lead marketer, and an assistant to support.
 But everyone on the team knows the books and authors, so even if someone isn’t involved in your campaign, if they are having a conversation with a producer, and you would be a good fit, they are going to have that discussion while the door is open and propose you as a potential guest.
 That significantly increases your chances of being interviewed or of your book being covered.
 We also brainstorm as a team.
 We have found that having multiple brains collaborating on your campaign allows us to optimize every opportunity and stretch our creativity.

 The campaign isn’t over when it’s over.
-We include all of our books in a publishing year in our holiday gift guide or year-end “best of” outreach to media.
+We include all suitable books, in a publishing year, in our holiday gift guide or year-end “best of” outreach to media.
 We will also never ignore an inquiry about you or your book.
 Anything that comes through after the campaign has ended is managed and dealt with appropriately.

 Over the past two years we have built an incredibly powerful campaign execution tool.
 There are no automations here, all of the work is done by a human with thought, strategy, and creativity behind it.
 But the campaign manager makes sure that nothing is ever missed and that requests you make, activities, and ideas are incorporated into the campaign, assigned due dates, and are moved forward within the broader scope of the campaign itself.